subhayu99/PyScripts/Scripts/ArticleDownloader/README.md

 # Article Downloader #

-Through this script, the contents of a medium article can be downloaded and stored
+Through this script, the contents of a website article can be downloaded and stored

 The script is written in Python